Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 The **p-value** bellow 0.05 indicates that the residuals do significantly deviate from normality.

----
-After running the goodness-of-fit checks, the results indicate that **the model’s residuals have issues**.
+After running both test, the results indicate that **the model’s residuals have issues**.

 ### What Might Actually Improve the Model?

-To improve the fit of the GARCH model, we can consider several adjustments.
+To improve the fit of the GARCH model, we could consider several adjustments.
 The following table outlines possible strategies for improving the model:

 <table style="width:100%; border-collapse:collapse;">
   <thead>